Vatican and Sistine Chapel Classico

 Short Tour Description

-Vatican and Sistine Chapel Classico tour is designed for those who want to explore the world’s most fascinating independent state led by our skilled local guides, admiring the outstanding masterpieces housed in the Vatican Museums, located within the boundaries of the Vatican City State.
+Vatican and Sistine Chapel Classico tour is designed for those who want to explore the world’s most fascinating independent state, led by our skilled local guides, admiring the outstanding masterpieces housed in the Vatican Museums, located within the boundaries of the tiny Vatican City State.

-Skipping the line, at last but not least, reach St. Peter’s basilica, the biggest church of Christendom and one of the holiest Catholic shrines, where art becomes integral part of Christian liturgy.
+Skipping the line through a special shortcut, at last but not least, reach St. Peter’s basilica, the biggest church of Christendom and one of the holiest Catholic shrines, where art becomes integral part of Christian liturgy.

 ✓ English-Speaking Local Expert Tour Guide